-For both relief and preparedness, working at the local level is a fundamental belief behind Give2Asia’s work and why we fund programs and initiatives from the local leaders who are the most personally committed to the long-term sustainability of the solutions that Give2Asia seeks to support.
+For both relief and preparedness, working at the local level is a fundamental belief behind Give2Asia’s work.
+It is why we fund programs and initiatives from the local leaders who are the most personally committed to the long-term sustainability of the solutions that Give2Asia seeks to support.

 Give2Asia is privileged to be supporting Facebook’s effort to reach local, affected communities in response to the South Asia floods: Facebook has made a $1 million commitment to relief in India, Bangladesh, and Nepal.
 Their efforts will support Goonj and Sustainable Environment and Ecological Development Society (SEEDS) in India, BRAC in Bangladesh, and other local projects in Nepal.

 Give2Asia is mobilizing its entire donor network at this time and encourages you to join us in support of these communities.
 Click here to contribute.